holla2040/Chumby-TextFieldWidget/README.txt

 This widget displays the result of an HTTP request with settable refresh time and text field font size.

+You can compile this using mtasc and swfmill.

 This project is a stripped down version of